AlainMoretti/cli-wrapper/README.md

                         file containing a list of commands -d, --debug           debug mode will out in clear all arguments passed to the script
-  -i, --interact        do not interact after connection -j LIST [LIST ...], --jumphost-credentials LIST [LIST ...]
+  -i, --interact        switch to interactive mode after connection -j LIST [LIST ...], --jumphost-credentials LIST [LIST ...]
                         an ordered list: (protocol,host,port,username,password
                         ,prompt,timeout,verbose) you can omit latest elements